elkhoe/dotfiles/README.md

 - `zshrc` - Zsh configuration with aliases, functions, and environment setup
 - `gitconfig` - Git configuration with user settings and aliases
+- `sshconfig` - SSH configuration for GitHub and other hosts
 - `link.sh` - Automated script to create symbolic links with backup functionality

 ## Backup